 A Clash of Kings

 Jon is part of the The Great Ranging north to investigate the goings-on in the Haunted Forest beyond the Wall after disappearances of several rangers, including Benjen Stark, and is accompanied by his direwolf, Ghost.
 The ranging party passes through several wildling villages, including Whitetree, but find no hint of any wildling presence.
 They then stop at Craster's Keep, where they learn that the normally anarchic wildlings are uniting under a single figure, King-beyond-the-Wall Mance Rayder.
 After reaching the Fist of the First Men, Ghost leads Jon to a mound where the direwolf digs up an old warhorn and a cache of dragonglass wrapped in an old cloak of the Night's Watch, and Jon distributes these items among his sworn brothers.
 Afterwards he is picked to accompany one of the three scouting parties into the mountains, led by the famous Qhorin Halfhand.

-In the Skirling Pass, Qhorin's party comes across a groups of wildling sentries, and Jon is one of those assigned to take them out.
-He kills one, but discovers the other one of them is a woman.
+In the Skirling Pass, Qhorin's party comes across a group of wildling sentries, and Jon is one of those assigned to take them out.
+He kills one of the man, but discovers one of them is a woman.
 Jon takes the girl Ygritte, prisoner instead.
 Jon reveals to Ygritte that he is the bastard son of Ned Stark, and during the night, Ygritte tells Jon the story of "Bael the Bard", a song which insinuates that, through Bael, the Starks too have wildling blood.
 Later, when Qhorin orders Jon to kill her, he secretly lets her go.
 The group is later discovered and pursued by wildlings led by Rattleshirt.
 Facing certain defeat, Halfhand commands Snow to act as a turncoat to infiltrate the wildlings and learn their plans.
 Jon and Qhorin are then trapped by the wildlings, and to create proof he has truly turned, they force Jon to fight Halfhand.
 Jon kills him with the aid of Ghost.
 Ygritte is part of Rattleshirt's band and believes that Jon has abandoned his former ways; Jon then learns that Mance Rayder is already advancing on the Wall with a hundred thousand wildlings, giants and mammoths.